Update: ‘Charging’ sub-section of ‘Kia Niro EV Specifications’ updated and ‘TopElectricSUV says’ section added.

-On the sides, the 2023 Kia Niro has edgy mirrors, 17-inch wheels, a contrast C-pillar, and a distinct steel gray and black body cladding.
+On the sides, the 2023 Kia Niro has edgy mirrors, 17-inch wheels, an ‘Aero Blade,’ and a distinct steel gray and black body cladding.
 This feature makes the Niro instantly recognizable, and it’s not just an aesthetic feature.
 It enhances airflow and improves the vehicle’s aerodynamics.
 However, we would like to point out that the Hyundai Bayon, unavailable stateside, has the same style of lights.
 The charging port is positioned between the front grilles.

 The rear windscreen is raked at a steeper angle than the first-gen Niro.
 Another noticeable change is relocating the registration plate area from the bumper to the tailgate.
 Where the first-gen model has rounded elements for soft styling, the second-gen model has sharp lines for edgy and aggressive styling, and this applies to the rear windows and quarter glasses, too.
 The draft coefficient (Cd) is 0.29, which is noteworthy for a boxy SUV.

 According to Fort Lauderdale, Florida-based dealership, Gunther Kia, the company will offer the 2023 Niro in the U.S. in the eight exterior color options* listed below: